Zhengyang-Li/Learning_note/README.md

 # Learning_note

-Some learning note and illustration of classical theories.
+Learning note and illustration of classical theories.